FF2127/bayesprompt/README.md

 - scikit_learn == 0.24.2
 - torch == 1.10.1+cu111
 - transformers == 4.7.0
+- torchmetrics == 0.5.0
+- wandb == 0.13.11

 ### Getting Started

+For a quick start, we perform the GMM and SVGD operations in advance and store the results in the “updated_datasetname” folder.
+If you want to do this from scratch, please use "transformer_full.py".

 ##### An Example of SemEval

 ```bash